thiippal/running-courses-at-csc/README.md

 ### 2. Create a Python virtual environment

-- [ ] Create a Python 3 virtual environment

 To create a Python 3 virtual environment named `course-env` in your home directory enter the following command:
 ```
 python3 -m venv ~/course-env